Eglantyne Jebb: Geneva 1918–1928

+In 1919, the Fight the Famine Council was established to pressure the British government into ending the blockade.
+As its secretary, Eglantyne sent photographers and doctors to document civilian suffering in Central Europe, and in April 1919, she was arrested in Trafalgar Square for distributing leaflets with the resulting photographs of starving children.
+After being found guilty under the Defence of the Realm Act 1914, Eglantyne had her fines paid by the crown prosecutor, Archibald Bodkin.

 Save the Children Fund

 Jebb's focus shifted to organising relief.
 On 15 April 1919, the Council set up a fund to raise money for the German and Austrian children – the Save the Children Fund.
-Unexpectedly, this organisation, launched at the Royal Albert Hall in London on 19 May 1919, quickly raised a large sum of money from the British public, and officials were dispatched to organise relief work.
+Unexpectedly, this organisation, launched at the Royal Albert Hall in London on 19 May 1919, quickly raised a large sum of money from the British public.

 The success of the Fund led her and her sister Dorothy to attempt to set up an international movement for children.
-In 1920, the International Save the Children Union (Union International de Secours à l'Enfant) was founded in Geneva, with the British Save the Children Fund and the Swedish Rädda Barnen as leading members.
+In 1920, the International Save the Children Union (Union Internationale de Secours à l'Enfant) was founded in Geneva, with the British Save the Children Fund and the Swedish Rädda Barnen as leading members.

 In London, Jebb was in charge, and she ensured that the Fund adopted the professional approach she had learnt in the Charity Organisation Society.
 A manager, Lewis Golden, was recruited to put the organisation on a businesslike foundation.
 He adopted the innovative – and controversial – approach of taking full-page advertisements in national newspapers; it was highly effective, and raised very substantial amounts of income for the Fund's work.

 As the problems in central Europe receded, a new focus of the Fund's attention became a refugee crisis in Greece and the surrounding areas, a consequence of the continuing conflict in the area.
 In 1921, just as this situation was coming under control, there was a new and bigger emergency, the Russian famine of 1921 affecting the people of Soviet Russia.
-A new fundraising effort brought a surge of donations, and a Save the Children team was dispatched to the city of Saratov, one of the main famine centres.
+A new fundraising effort brought a surge of donations, and Save the Children brought a shipment of 600 tons of food and medical supplies to Russia.